NicTool/dns-resource-record/README.md

         - DNSSEC canonicalization (see RFC 4034)
         - wire format for most RRs require it
     - Master Zone File expansions exist at another level
-    - domain
 - fromBIND is regex based and is naive. [dns-zone](https://github.com/nictool/dns-zone) has a much more robust parser.
-- toBind output (suppress TTL, class, relative domain names) can be influenced with an options object.
+- toBind output can be influenced (suppress TTL, class, relative domain names) with an options object.
 See it in `bin/dns-zone` in the [dns-zone](https://github.com/nictool/dns-zone) package.

+## DEFINITIONS

+- Resource Record: structured data associated with names / nodes
+    - format: owner ttl class type rdata
+    - example: www.example.com 3600 IN A 192.0.2.127
+- owner [name]:
+    - a node in the domain name tree
+    - consists of a sequence of labels
+    - format: node.zone.tld.
+        - the right most label is null, aka the root
+        - the 2nd from right is the top level domain
+        - the 3rd from right is the [organizational] domain name
+- label: character strings between the dots in a domain name
+- ttl: time to live
+    - how long to cache this DNS resource record
+- class: IN, internet.
+- type: the type of rdata the follows
+    - examples: A, MX, SOA, PTR
+- rdata: resource data.
+The contents vary widely by type
+    - examples: A records have an address, CNAME records bear a cname target, NS records point to nameservers (nsdname).

 ## TODO